MrKeeey/Spring/ReadMe.txt

 - add new methods: findById, save, delete
 - add new annotations: PostMapping, RequestBody
 - add new annotation: PutMapping.
 Update table
+- add new annotation: DeleteMapping.
+Delete from table.
+And my try rewrite @PutMapping method.
+-